Archangel Raphael

 Readers using healing prayers should hold prayer alongside medical care, trusted community, and ordinary practical help.

 "Healing devotion becomes spiritually dangerous when it turns uncertainty into blame.
-A Raphael prayer should never imply that a person is sick because they lacked faith or failed to pray correctly."
+A Raphael prayer must never imply that a person is sick because they lacked faith or failed to pray correctly."

 Why Raphael is not just a healing specialist